mmghannam/scipdex/README.md

 # SCIPDex

 <img src="SCIPDex.svg" align="right" width="500px">

 A collection of interactive exercises to get you started (and more) with [PySCIPOpt](https://github.com/scipopt/PySCIPOpt).
 It is designed to be used along with the [PySCIPOpt documentation](https://scipopt.github.io/PySCIPOpt/docs/html/index.html).

 The exercises are split into folders by topic.
 Each folder contains a README.md file describing the exercises and python files with TODOs.
-Each folder has a `check.py` file that checks if the exercises are correctly solved.
+Each folder has test files that checks if the exercises are correctly solved.

 ## Installation
 The exercises depend only on PySCIPOpt (and its dependencies) and pytest.
 You can install them with: